Hunt family murders

 On 9 July 2024, three members of the Hunt family—Carol Hunt and two of her daughters, Hannah and Louise Hunt—were killed in their home in Bushey, Hertfordshire, by Louise's ex-boyfriend Kyle Clifford.
 The subsequent manhunt lasted until the next day, ending when Clifford was found injured near his home in the London Borough of Enfield.
-A house in the neighbourhood where the Hunts lived had recorded footage of the murderer getting inside a car with a bag.
 For the murders, Clifford was given a whole-life sentence on 11 March 2025.

 Events

 Murders

 Louise Hunt had broken up with Kyle Clifford on 26 June 2024, due to his views and behaviour.
 To Hunt, Clifford appeared to accept this.
 Over the next few days, however, he purchased a Hori-Zone Kornet MXT-405 compound crossbow and six bolts, a butcher knife, and a CO2 Glock air pistol (which was not delivered to him in time for the attacks), as well as large quantities of petrol, duct tape and rope.

-Clifford parked on a street near Hunt's home on Ashlyn Close in Bushey, near Watford, by 13:40 BST on 9 July 2024.
-He left the car to check which vehicles were in the Hunts' driveway, before returning to his vehicle, where he searched online for horse racing events to determine if Hunt's father, a BBC Radio 5 Live and Sky Sports racing commentator, would be at home.
+Clifford parked on a street near Hunt's home at 19 Ashlyn Close in Bushey, near Watford, by 13:40 BST on 9 July 2024.
+He left the car to check which vehicles were in the Hunts' driveway, before returning to his vehicle, where he searched online for horse racing events to determine if Hunt's father John, a racing commentator, would be at home.
 Clifford approached the Hunts' house with his knife concealed in a rucksack and rang the doorbell at 14:32.
 At the door, he was met by Louise's mother, Carol Hunt.
-Clifford told Carol that he was returning some of Louise's belongings, before stabbing her to death once he was let in.
+Clifford told Carol that he was returning some of Louise's belongings before stabbing her to death once he was let in.
 The discussion on the doorstep was captured by the Hunts' doorbell camera, which also captured sound from the house throughout the day.
 Clifford likely waited for Carol to die of her wounds before he left the property at 15:07, returning to his car and retrieving the crossbow, which he took to the house concealed under a blanket.